A LIFE TIME OF MARTIAL ARTS

 Through martial arts I have enjoyed many seminars and foreign trips, the pinnacle of which was in 2004 when I and four other students went to Korea, the home of Tang Soo Do.
 We trained for 12 days, what a great experience.
 We went to some very remote places, one of which was deep into the Korean jungle.
 There were still wild white tigers roaming around and thankfully we didn’t come too close to any… that we know about anyway!

-In June 2016, I founded `YU KANG DO`, this basically means `the soft/hard way`.
-There is more to the meaning, but it is a system that allows the student and myself to develop better.
-Concentrating on what works best for all practitioners, will allow them to study the areas of Martial Arts that holds more interest and value.
-The student will still have to train in basic punches, kicks, blocks etc, but the emphasis will be placed on what excites and will advance them more.
-Personally, I think ALL parts of any system are important and none should be neglected.
+In March 2008, I founded `YU KANG DO`, this basically means `the soft/hard way`.
+There is far more to the meaning, but it is a system that allows the student and myself to develop better and Concentrates on what works best for all practitioners.
 To sum it all up… Learn everything you can and focus more on what will make you a better Martial Artist and Person!

 Teaching Martial Arts is my passion, every student that comes through our doors is an opportunity to share all that I have learned and help them develop their confidence and all that I have benefited from.

 Um-Yang represents a theory that the Korean people believe in.
 They believe that: within the universe, there co-exists equal elements of opposites and these are: Light/dark, heaven/earth, right /wrong, love/hate, good/evil, strong/weak etc. The ancient scholars believed that, it is the interaction of these two forces, which makes up the dynamic shape of movement of life that we see all around us.